Harness GitOps basics

 Applications react to variations in state between the source manifest and the target cluster using a Sync Policy.

-With Automatic sync enabled, changes to the source manifest initiate sync automatically.
+With Automatic sync enabled, changes to the source manifest initiate sync automatically, while manual sync requires an operator to trigger it.

 Prune Policy